A Designer’s Guide to Porcelain Benchtops

 Porcelain is a ceramic material composed of various materials including clay, metals, powders, minerals, and glass pigments among others.
 The process of making porcelain was discovered in China over two thousand years ago, which involved using a baking process to bond the materials together to create a hard and glass-like stone material.
 Because porcelain is ultra-compact, it’s also known as a sintered compact surface.

 How are porcelain benchtops made?

 The process of creating porcelain has evolved over time with advanced engineering and technology, allowing us to create large porcelain slabs and panels.
-This process is called sintering, whereby powdered clay, coloured pigments and other raw materials are fused together using extreme pressure and heat.
-This accelerated process creates a non-porous, extremely hard and virtually indestructible surface that offers all the qualities you need for the perfect benchtop surface.
+This process is called sintering, whereby powdered clay, colored pigments, and other raw materials are fused together using extreme pressure and heat.
+This accelerated process creates a non-porous, extremely hard, and virtually indestructible surface that offers all the qualities you need for the perfect benchtop surface.

 What are the benefits of porcelain benchtops?

 Porcelain benchtops share the same benefits as other engineered stones, but also offer other advantages that you can’t find in other stones.

 The sintering process used to make porcelain slabs make it extremely dense, hard and scratch-resistant.
 It also has high density and low porosity, making it highly resistant to stains and absorbing liquid – an excellent choice for kitchen benchtops where hygiene is a priority.